stphnmrgn/weasel/README.md

 ## Overview

-In chapter 3 of his book The Blind Watchmaker, Dawkins gave the following introduction to the program, referencing the well-known infinite monkey theorem:

 > I don't know who it was first pointed out that, given enough time, a monkey bashing away at random on a typewriter could produce all the works of Shakespeare.
 The operative phrase is, of course, given enough time.
 Let us